Keith Blayney Homepage Gregynog CastleBlayney Blayney Barons Blayney History

 + Gruffydd DERWAS (Esquire to the Body of Henry VI), son of Meurig Llwyd ap Meurig

-(6th Lord of Nannau) [73].
+(6th Lord of Nannau) [73] and Mallt ferch Howell PICKHILL[75].
 He subsequently married Angharad.

 Gruffydd was tutor and guardian to Meurig Vaughan (or Fychan) of Nannau, son of